 Practical implications for UK deployers in 2026

-A UK enterprise deploying AI in 2026 without a formal AI governance programme is exposed.
-Not necessarily to a comprehensive AI Act equivalent, because one does not exist, but to enforcement action by the regulator responsible for their sector under existing powers.
-The FCA can enforce Consumer Duty failures through fines, business restrictions, and senior manager sanctions.
-The ICO can impose enforcement notices and fines of up to 4 per cent of global annual turnover for UK GDPR breaches.
-Ofcom's Online Safety Act powers carry substantial penalties.
+A UK enterprise deploying AI in 2026 without a formal governance programme is exposed, but not to an AI Act.
+It is exposed to the regulator responsible for its sector, acting under powers that predate AI entirely.
+The FCA can act on Consumer Duty failures through fines, business restrictions and senior manager sanctions.
+The ICO can issue enforcement notices and, under section 157 of the Data Protection Act 2018, fines up to a higher maximum of GBP 17.5 million or 4 per cent of total annual worldwide turnover, whichever is higher, with a standard maximum of GBP 8.7 million or 2 per cent.
+Ofcom's Online Safety Act powers carry substantial penalties of their own.

 For the connection between this documentation baseline and insurance coverage eligibility, see the AI agent underwriting submission guide on the coverage platform.
 The documentation that UK regulators require and the documentation that insurers need to underwrite AI risk share significant structural overlap.